aryan7701/Titanic_Survival_Prediction_Model/README.md

 <img src="https://images8.alphacoders.com/405/405029.jpg">

-Using Machine learning algorithm on the famous Titanic Disaster Dataset for Predicting the survival of the passenger for BHARAT INTERN TASK SUBMISSION
+Using Machine learning algorithm on the famous Titanic Disaster Dataset for Predicting the survival of the passenger for BHARAT INTERN TASK.

 Dependencies: